 Then you must file for every quarter after that-every 3 months-even if you have no taxes to report (unless you are a seasonal employer or are filing your final return.
-See Seasonal employers on page 1 and If your business has closed . . . above).
+See Seasonal employers and If your business has closed... above).